Conaclos/replayable-random/README.md

 ## Aims

-- Replayable sequence of pseudo-random numbers regardless the platform
+- Replayable sequences of pseudo-random numbers regardless the platform
 - Well-typed primitives
-- Pure Functional API and Mutable Object Oriented API
+- Pure functional API and mutable Object Oriented API
-- Multiple PRNG
+- Multiple PRNGs
-- Better or close to `Math.random` performance *
+- Reasonable performances, and potentially better than `Math.random` *

-\* A copy-on-write strategy is used for the Pure Functional API.
+\* A copy-on-write strategy is used for the pure functional API.
 This slowdowns PRNGS with large entropy.
-Thus, Pure Functional API is better suited for low-entropy generators.
+Thus, pure functional API is better suited for low-entropy generators.

 ## Setup